Huthwaite International 10 May 2023 3 min read

 3. Have one powerful reason to support their position

 It's common for salespeople to weaken their own stance when trying to justify their stance by providing reasons that don't hold up when challenged by the other side.
-Ensure that you contemplate how you'll defend your position in the face of potential challenges.
+Ensure that you contemplate how you'll defend your position in the face of potential challenges and resolve potential disputes.

 Spontaneously adding further justifications might present the other side with something they can dispute, so it's best to stick to one or two strong reasons max.

-The difference between a good salesperson and a great salesperson is understanding how to avoid negotiation traps.
-Learn everything you need to know by downloading your free copy of ‘Are Your People Negotiating Or Concession Making?’ now.
+Understand how to avoid common negotiation traps, and identify the difference between a good salesperson and a great salesperson with your free copy of 'Are Your People Negotiating Or Concession Making?’.

 Get my copy

 Skilled people try to address the power balance in their negotiations with clients.
-This is a crucial issue, since those who believe they are weak will often act accordingly.
-All too often, we see sellers who feel they are in a weak position and make a string of concessions that might not be necessary.
+This is a crucial issue since those who believe they are weak will often act accordingly.
+All too often, we see sellers who feel they’re in a vulnerable position and make a string of concessions that might not be necessary.

 So, how can the perception of weakness be addressed?
 Skilled people are more likely to conduct an analysis of the situation to explore the potential strengths and weaknesses of both their own position and that of the other party.

 So remember – power is in the head.
-If you feel weak, you are more likely to make concessions.
-If you feel strong, you are more likely to act accordingly, and this can change both the perceptions of strength and expectations of the other party.
+If you feel weak, you’re more likely to make concessions.
+If you feel strong, you are more likely to act accordingly, and this can change both the perceptions of strength and the expectations of the other party.

-And there you have it – four tips from our successful sellers that will help you negotiate with clients.
+And there you have it – four negotiation tips from our successful sellers that’ll help you negotiate with clients.
 With the right approach, you can turn a challenging negotiation into a successful deal.

 In order to secure a successful deal for both parties, it’s important to consider what concessions you’re willing to make and how to avoid ones that will be detrimental to your argument.